Electronic Contracts and E-Signatures: Complying With ESIGN and the UETA, Interplay With the UCC

 - Electronic contracts and e-signatures: what are they?

 - Implications of ESIGN, UETA, UCC for electronic contracts

 - Intersection of electronic signatures and blockchain transactions

 - Provisions and practices to ensure validity of electronic contracts and e-signatures

 - Enforceability, authentication and admissibility challenges with electronic contracts and e-signatures

 The panel will review these and other key issues:

 - What are the legal issues surrounding electronic contracts and e-signatures?

 - What is the interplay between ESIGN, UETA and the UCC, and how does this impact electronic contracts?

-- How e-signature laws provide the legal framework for blockchain-based transactions and smart contracts.
+- How do e-signature laws provide the legal framework for blockchain-based transactions and smart contracts?